center-for-threat-informed-defense/attack-workbench-rest-api/docs/authentication.md

 - Anonymous
 - OpenID Connect (OIDC)

+The default authentication mechanism is _anonymous_.
+This simplifies deployment of the application for users who are running the ATT&CK Workbench locally.
+However, anonymous authentication does not provide attribution of changes to individual users and is not recommended for enterprise deployments.

 The REST API also implements an API key authentication mechanism to support access by the ATT&CK Workbench Collection Manager and other services.

 The REST API uses the passport module for authentication which will facilitate the addition of other authentication mechanisms in the future.